YannMjl/Nodejs-express-helloworld/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE)© [Yann Mulonda](https://github.com/YannMjl) file for details.
+This project is licensed under the MIT License -
+See the [LICENSE](LICENSE)© [Yann Mulonda](https://github.com/YannMjl) file for details.